2017 Finsbury Park van attack: Arrest

-The Metropolitan Police said a 47-year-old male, believed to be the van driver, was detained by members of the public and arrested in connection to the incident.
+The Metropolitan Police said a 47-year-old male, believed to be the van driver, was detained by members of the public and arrested in connection to the incident, it happened in the early hours of the 17th of June 2017.
 Witnesses reported seeing three people leave the van involved in the incident, but police later announced that they had only one suspect.
 Osborne later claimed that an accomplice had been "getting the drinks in" at the time.
 The incident was investigated by counter-terrorism police.

 A police spokesperson said the driver would be subject to a mental health evaluation.
 The van involved in the incident was reported to have been hired in Pontyclun, Wales.
 Secretary of State for Wales Alun Cairns said South Wales Police worked with officers from London on the investigation.
 Extra policing resources were deployed to reassure Muslim communities in the aftermath.

 Charges

 The Prime Minister, Theresa May said in a statement that police had declared the attack a terrorist incident within eight minutes.
 Cressida Dick, Commissioner of the Metropolitan Police, confirmed that the attack was being treated as terrorism.
 The suspect was initially charged with attempted murder, but was later charged for "the commission, preparation or instigation of terrorism" including murder and attempted murder.